The Topology of Double Field Theory: Solutions of the Section Condition

 vanishes.
 If this happens in all patches, we found a flat connection.
 This is exactly the case we are interested in.
 Now, the sequence \eqref{eqn:seqcoset} becomes exact also from right to left because $\omega {\sigma_i}_* = 0$.
 In the overlap region $U_i \cap U_j$ between two patches the local sections are connected by

 where $t_{ij}: U_i \cap U_j \rightarrow H$ denotes the transition functions of the bundle.
 Because the connection one-form is uniquely defined on G, we obtain the compatibility condition

 The condition $\omega {\sigma_i}_* = 0$ only fixes the section locally.
 In general there is no global section (all transition functions $t_{ij}=e$ are the identity $e\in H$).
-A principal bundle is trivial iff it admits a global section.
-Thus, for a non-trivial bundle we are not able to split $T G = V G \oplus H G$ globally.
-At the first glance this statement seems to collide with the requirement that the field strength $F_i$ vanishes.
-However, the connection $A_i$ corresponding to $F_i$ is exotic.
-We only introduced it to have a tool to discuss solutions of the SC.
-There is much more natural connection on the $H$-principal bundle.
-It results from restricting the left-invariant Maurer-Cartan form to the subalgebra $\mathfrak{h}$.
-Pulling it back to $T^* G/H$, we obtain the gauge potential
+A principal $H$-bundle is trivial iff it admits a global section.
+Otherwise, we are not able to split $T G = V G \oplus H G$ globally.
+Still, non-trivial $H$-bundles are not an obstruction in solving the SC globally.
+In order to prove this statement, assume that we already solved the SC locally in all patches.
+This is equivalent to find coordinates on each patch $U_i$ in which the curved version of $\eta^{IJ}$ has the form